Dingbat: Dingbats Unicode block

 Unicode provides code points for many commonly used dingbats, as listed below.
-Prior to widespread adoption of Unicode in the early 2010s, "dingbat fonts" were created that allocated dingbat glyphs to codepoints in code positions otherwise allocated to "normal" character sets.
+Prior to widespread adoption of Unicode in the early 2010s, "dingbat fonts" were created that allocated dingbat graphemes to codepoints in code positions otherwise allocated to "normal" character sets.

 The Dingbats block (U+2700–U+27BF) (under the original block name "Zapf Dingbats", so named for type designer Hermann Zapf) was added to the Unicode Standard in October 1991, with the release of version 1.0.

 This code block contains decorative character variants, and other marks of emphasis and non-textual symbolism.
 Most of its characters were taken from Zapf Dingbats.
 The block name was changed from "Zapf Dingbats" to "Dingbats" in June 1993, with the release of 1.1.